KacperDega/svelove-backend/README.md

 ## 🚀 Overview

 This is the backend for Svelove, a dating application.
 It is a RESTful API built with Spring Boot that provides services for user authentication, matching, messaging, and more.
+This application is specifically designed for the Polish market, utilizing a database of Polish cities for user locations and offering hobbies translated into Polish.
 ## 🛠️ Tech Stack

 ### Core